nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 technical/government/Env_Prot_Agen/final.txt:505:We know the surface temperature of the Earth is warming.
 It has technical/government/Env_Prot_Agen/final.txt:510:warming.
 Greenhouse gases trap heat and thus warm the Earth because
 ```
+What it's doing and why it's useful: This command prints out the lines in the .txt files of the Env_Prot_Agen directory that contain the word "Earth" along with the corresponding line numbers.
+This can be useful when the user goes into the files where the key phrase has been found since they can easily find where the key phrase is located.
 example 2:
 ```
 (base) Nishithas-MacBook-Air:docsearch nishi$ grep -n "biomedical data" technical/biomed/*.txt